-Em nergency supplies for your nome
+lergency supplies for your nome

 First-aid kit

 Toolbox

 Candles and matches

 Potassium iodide tablets

 Portable radio, flashlight, extra batteries

-Eva acuation supplies
+Ev acuation supplies

 This calendar

 Prescription and over-the-counter medications

-Personal health products (shaving cream, toothbrush)
+Personal health products (shaving cream, toothbrush, etc.)

 Necessary foods for dietary restrictions

 Blankets and pillows

 Cash, checkbook, credit cards, important papers

 Items for children (favorite toy, books)

 Change of clothing

 Potassium iodide tablets

-Potassium iodide tablets - In cases where you may be exposed to certain types of radioactivity, the Tennessee Department of Health may direct you to take potassium iodide (KI) tablets.
+\Potassium iodide tablets - In cases where you may be exposed to certain types of radioactivity, the Tennessee Department of Health may direct you to take potassium iodide (KI) tablets.
 These tablets, when taken as directed, may reduce the amount of radioactive iodine absorbed by your body's thyroid gland.
 Should an accidental release of radiation occur, potassium iodide will be available at all mass-care shelters.
-However, if you live within 5 miles of the plant and prefer to have it on hand, you may pick up a supply at the following location: Sequoyah Health Center, 9527 Ridge Trail Road, Soddy-Daisy, TN 37379, 423-842-3031.
+However, if you live within 5 miles of the plant and prefer to have it on hand, you may pick up a supply at the following location: Sequovah Health Center, 9527 Ridge Trail Road, Soddy-Daisy, TN 37379, 423-842-3031.

-Any questions concerning potassium iodide should be referred to Sequoyah Health Center.
+Any questions concerning potassium iodide, including allergies to iodine or other contraindications, should be referred to the Sequoyah Health Center.